zohaib194/GraphicsExam/README.md

 			it by pressing ‘5’.
 Letters ‘1’ to ‘4’ allow the user to switch between ‘Spring’, ‘Summer’, ‘Autumn’ and ‘Winter’, respectively.

 - Independent of the seasonal cycle, you will implement a daylight cycle, that is, account for the movement of sun from dawn till dusk across the scene.
-		[] Similar to the seasonal cycle, the stages of the daytime cycle should printed on the top right, with individual phases including morning, noon, afternoon, and night.
+		[X] Similar to the seasonal cycle, the stages of the daytime cycle should printed on the top right, with individual phases including morning, noon, afternoon, and night.
 If you want to refine it further, you can print the time.
-		[] The user should be able to switch between individual phases using the letters ‘6’ to ‘9’.
+		[X] The user should be able to switch between individual phases sing the letters ‘6’ to ‘9’.
 The number ‘0’ allows the de/activation of the automated movement.

 - Advanced tasks:
 		o  Combining daylight cycle and season to account for daylight more or less